tsdiokno/SaveAsPDF-5/README.md

 ## ✨ Key Features

 * One-click **Save As PDF** in the same folder as your `.pptx`
-* Installs with a single batch file — no tech skills required
+* Simple installer with cleanup/uninstall support
 * Works with PowerPoint 2010, 2013, 2016, 2019, 2021, and Office 365
 * Fully trusted add-in — no scary security prompts